Champagne Henriot - Brut Millésimé 1996

 About the estate:

-The Henriots, who were merchants dealing in linens and wines in the region during the 17th century, began to take an interest in champagne in the following century.
-The brand dates back to 1808, founded by a Champagne widow, Apolline Henriot.
+The Henriots, who were merchants dealing in linens and wines in the region in the 17th century, became interested in champagne as early as the following century.
+The brand dates back to 1808, when it was founded by a widow from Champagne, Apolline Henriot.
 Remaining independent, the house flourished under Joseph Henriot, who passed away in 2015; it expanded into Burgundy (Bouchard Père et Fils, William Fèvre), Beaujolais (Villa Ponciago), and as far as Oregon.
-Now chaired by Gilles de Larouzière-Henriot and led by Richard Moreau, the house entrusted the cellar to Alice Tétienne, formerly of Champagne Krug, in 2020.
+Now chaired by Gilles de Larouzière-Henriot and led by Richard Moreau, the house entrusted the cellar to Alice Tétienne—who joined from Krug—in 2020.
 Chardonnay plays a prominent role in Henriot champagnes.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France